Have a postdoc position open? Have a job listing to post? Contact us to add your listing to our page.

 Please note that this is an incomplete list based on what is sent to us directly.
 For a complete and updated list of positions available within the UFGI and across the university, please check UF’s Job Listings.

-How to apply: To ensure full consideration please send a single pdf containing: 1) a cover letter (explaining your background and fit for this position), CV, and list of 3 qualified references, to Akito Kawahara at firstname.lastname@example.org with the email subject line: Postdoc KawaharaLab.
+To ensure full consideration, please send a single pdf by October 20, 2023, containing a cover letter (explaining your background and fit for this position), CV, and list of 3 qualified references, to Akito Kawahara at firstname.lastname@example.org with the email subject line: Postdoc_KawaharaLab.
 Applications that do not follow this format may not be considered.
 Any questions can be addressed to Akito Kawahara at the email above.